-The TransMillitary team: Gabriel Silverman (Director), Fiona Dawson (Co-Director), and Jamie Coughlin (Producer/Writer) Credit: Photo by Justin Bettman
+The TransMilitary team: Gabriel Silverman (Director), Fiona Dawson (Co-Director), and Jamie Coughlin (Producer/Writer).
+Photo by Justin Bettman

 Being that filmmaking is highly collaborative work, this year we are including the production team of the TransMilitary on our 2018 10 to watch list.
-Gabriel Silverman (writer/director), Fiona Dawson (co-director), and Jamie Coughlin (writer/producer) blended their backgrounds in journalism and advocacy, to shed light on trans people serving in the military in their new documentary.
+Gabriel Silverman (writer/director), Fiona Dawson (co-director), and Jamie Coughlin (writer/producer) produced TransMilitary.
+They blended their backgrounds in journalism and advocacy to shed light on trans people serving in the military.

 TransMilitary premiered last March at SXSW where it won the Audience Award in the Documentary Competition.
 Next, the film screened at the Florida Film Festival, where it won the Grand Jury Award, and at Minneapolis Saint Paul IFF, Boston IFF, and Martha’s Vineyard Spectrum.
 Upcoming screenings include Frameline in San Francisco, where it will open the festival, Human Rights Watch Festival, AFI Docs, and Outfest.

-Rachel Boccio: Congratulations on being selected as 10 to Watch winners!
-Tell us about your doc TransMilitary?
+Tell us about your doc TransMilitary.
 What inspired you to work on this project?

 JC: We self-financed a large portion of the project, particularly in the beginning.
 Throughout the process, we’ve received a number of small donations from generous individuals.
 In 2017, we were accepted to the IFP Documentary Film Lab, which led us to our investors at Archer Gray and Fearless Company.
 We’re grateful to Frameline Completion Fund, Palm Center, Sanford & Doris Slavin Foundation, Tawani Foundation, Gobioff Foundation and the American Military Partners Association, Outserve-SLDN and the Transgender American Veterans Association for their support.
 We were also the first feature documentary to receive finishing funds from the GLAAD Media Institute.